Palms Casino Resort: Pearl Concert Theater

 In March 2005, Maloof announced that the Palms would add a concert theater to better compete with the Hard Rock Hotel.
 The Pearl Concert Theater was built out in a crescent shape, with the furthest seat being only 120 feet from the stage.
 The venue spanned three floors and had seating for 2,400 people.
 Three screens from the resort's movie theater had to be relocated to make way for the Pearl.
 The venue was wired into the Palm's recording studio, allowing performers to record live albums.

 The Pearl opened on March 17, 2007, with a concert by Evanescence.
 The official grand opening took place on April 21, 2007, with a concert by Gwen Stefani.
-The Pearl hosted various other entertainers, including Lady Gaga, Lady Antebellum, and Billy Idol.
+The Pearl would go on to host other entertainers, including Lady Gaga, Lady Antebellum, and Billy Idol.
 In 2009, the Pearl hosted a four-night concert residency by Mariah Carey known as Live at the Pearl.

 The theater hosted the NHL Awards for three consecutive years, starting in 2009.
 The Pearl also hosted Ultimate Fighting Championship (UFC) cards each year, until UFC president Dana White had his credit line reduced at the Palms casino.
 White had been a frequent gambler there, and he pulled all future UFC events from the venue in 2012, after his falling-out with the casino.

 The venue was closed in 2017, for a months-long renovation.
 It is operated by Live Nation.
-The Pearl was closed during the COVID-19 pandemic, and is scheduled to reopen in mid-2022.
+The Pearl was closed during the COVID-19 pandemic, and reopened on September 1, 2022.

+On January 13, 2024, the venue hosted Hard To Kill which was the first Total Nonstop Action Wrestling pay-per-view under the TNA banner to take place since 2017.

+From April 16, 2025 to April 19, 2025, the venue hosted Game Changer Wrestling's 2025 edition of their Collective series which also included Dragon Gate USA's The Rebirth, the WWE ID Championship Tournament, DEFY Wrestling's Living Proof, Josh Barnett's Bloodsport, PROGRESS Wrestling's Chapter 179: PROGRESS Las Vegas show, Joey Janela's Spring Break which featured the last match for Sabu, 4th Rope Wrestling's Heels Have Eyes: For The Culture, the WrestleCon Mark Hitchcock Memorial Supershow, and various shows from DDT Pro-Wrestling and Tokyo Joshi Pro-Wrestling.